 If you are a mature, responsible, healthy woman of proportionate height and weight (with a BMI under 30) who is between the ages of 20-32 and of Jewish ancestry (either maternal or paternal side or both) then you may be a good candidate for egg donation.
 If you have the desire to help out a family in this extraordinary way by performing this incredible Mitzvah (and have carefully considered the potential medical and psychological effects associated with egg donation) then thank you for taking the time to fill out the pre-qualifying donor application which you can find athttps://www.ajewishblessing.com/donors.html

 Once matched with a family you will be further screened to determine if you are likely to be a good candidate (one who can produce enough healthy eggs for a successful donation cycle and whose cycle, ideally, results in a pregnancy for the family).

 CAN I DONATE MY EGGS IF I AM ON BIRTH CONTROL/ MY TUBES ARE TIED?

 You can apply to become an egg donor even if you are on the birth control pill, Nuvaring or the patch.
-You will, more than likely, be asked to stop taking your contraceptive for a short period of time in order to allow for hormonal testing to be done before you can start the egg donation cycle.
+You may be asked to stop taking your contraceptive for a short period of time in order to allow for hormonal testing to be done before you can start the egg donation cycle.
 If you are taking Depo Provera, you will need to stop this method of birth control in order to become an egg donor.
 You can also donate if you have had a tubal ligation; the aspiration of your eggs occurs before the eggs are released by your ovaries.
 Therefore, it is irrelevant if your tubes are tied or even if you only have one tube.
 You can also donate if you have a non-hormone producing IUD and many clinics are now accepting egg donor candidates with hormonal IUD's.
 In the event that you have a hormone producing IUD and if the fertility clinic requests, it may need to be removed prior to a donation cycle (but not prior to submitting your application).